Benefits of using creative recruiting methods

 6. Schedule in-person meetups

-Hosting a general industry meetup can help you network and meet potential employees.
-If you own an architecture firm, you might host a meetup for local architects, for example.
-This can be a lower-stress event that lets you see the real side of people.
+Hosting a general industry meetup can also help you meet potential employees.
+If you own an architecture firm, for example, you might host a meetup for local architects.

 7. Highlight employee experiences

-Your current employees can often be a powerful voice for recruitment.
-Seeing your employees being happy and doing meaningful tasks at work can make your company seem appealing to applicants.
+When prospective applicants see your employees engaged in meaningful work, it can make your company seem more appealing.
 They might also connect with one of your employees and decide to apply to work with them.

-Simply celebrating your employees on social media is also a smart recruitment idea.
+It’s also helpful to celebrate your employees on social media.
 When you recognize accomplishments, celebrate milestones and otherwise elevate your employees, people realize you care about your staff.
-This might encourage them to apply so they can be a part of that culture.
+This might encourage them to apply so they can share in your culture.

 9. Ask former employees